 What if I plan to move or change my address?

 You must contact your WIC Clinic staff.
-Always make sure your address is correct as this is how you will receive your replacement card should your card be lost or stolen.
+Always make sure your address is correct.

 What is a PIN (Personal Identification Number)?

 Your PIN is a four-digit secret code that allows you to use your Nevada WIC EBT Card at the grocery store.
-Your card WILL NOT work until you select your PIN.
-You will select your PIN when you get your first Nevada WIC EBT Card.
-Choose four numbers that are easy for you to remember, but hard for someone else to figure out.
+Your card WILL NOT work until you call the EBT Customer Service number and activate your card and set a PIN.
+Choose four numbers that are easy for you to remember.

 What if I forget my PIN, want a new PIN or someone finds out my PIN?